asn-d6/onionperf/README.md

 ### Tor

-OnionPerf relies on the `tor` binary to start a Tor client process on the client side and a server side process to host onion services.
+OnionPerf relies on the `tor` binary to start a Tor process on the client side to make client requests and another Tor process on the server side to host onion services.

 The easiest way to satisfy this dependency is to install the `tor` package, which puts the `tor` binary into the `PATH` where OnionPerf will find it.
 Optionally, systemd can be instructed to make sure that `tor` is never started as a service: